cherab/core/docs/source/index.rst

-CHERAB's documentation
+Cherab's documentation
 ======================

-Welcome to the CHERAB project.
+Welcome to the Cherab project.
 A python library for forward modelling diagnostics based on spectroscopic plasma emission.

 Please note that these documentation pages are in a state of flux and might not